JereKuusela/valheim-infinity_hammer/publish/README.md

 - Enabled (default: `true`, key: `enabled`): If disabled, removes most features.
 - All objects (default: `true`, key: `all_objects`): Hammer can select and place any object.
 Any placed object can be removed with the hammer until the area is reloaded.
 - Allow in dungeons (default: `true`, key: `allow_in_dungeons`): Building is allowed in dungeons.
-- Binds (default: ` `, key: `binds`): Sets binds at the game start up.
-Any existing binds are cleared from those keys.
 - Build range (default: `0`, key: `build_range`): Range for building (capped at about 50 meters).
 - Build Share folder (default: `BuildShare/Builds`, key: `build_share_folder`): Folder relative to the Valheim.exe.
 - Copy rotation (default: `true`, key: `copy_rotation`): Copies rotation of the selected object.
 - Copy state (default: `true`, key: `copy_state`): Object state is copied (for example chest contents or item stand items).
+- Custom binds (default: ` `, key: `custom_binds`): Sets binds at the game start up.
+Any existing binds are cleared from those keys.
 - Disable loot (default: `false`, key: `disable_loot`): Creatures and structures won't drop loot when destroyed with the hammer.
 - Disable marker (default: `false`, key: `disable_marker`): Whether the placement ghost is visualized.
 - Enable undo (default: `true`, key: `enable_undo`): Whether the undo/redo feature is enabled.